-Under the Fantasia LLC Agreement, as amended in April 2018, net operating cash flow of the Fantasia JV will be distributed quarterly, first to the Operating Partnership and Fantasia pari passu until each member has received an amount equal to its accrued, but unpaid 8% return, and thereafter 50% to Fantasia and 50% to the Operating Partnership.
+Under the Fantasia LLC Agreement, net operating cash flow of the Fantasia JV is distributed quarterly, first to the Operating Partnership and Fantasia pari passu until each member has received an amount equal to its accrued, but unpaid 8% return, and thereafter 50% to Fantasia and 50% to the Operating Partnership.
 All capital proceeds from the sale of the properties held by the Fantasia JV, a refinancing or another capital event, will be paid first to the Operating Partnership and Fantasia pari passu until each has received an amount equal to its accrued but unpaid 8% return plus its total capital contribution, and thereafter 50% to Fantasia and 50% to the Operating Partnership.

-As of March 31, 2020 and December 31, 2019, the balance of our equity-method investment related to the Fantasia JV was approximately \$2.0 million and \$2.1 million, respectively.
+As of March 31, 2021 and December 31, 2020, the balance of our equity-method investment related to the Fantasia JV was approximately \$2.1 million and \$2.0 million, respectively.